MIDAS Knowledge Base MIDAS Knowledge Base

 Step 3 - Test

-Once the Strawberry Perl installer has complete, let's test Perl to ensure that it's working correctly.
+Once the Strawberry Perl installer has completed, let's test Perl to ensure that it's working correctly.

 Open a standard text editor and add the following two lines: